alekseivillegas/Email-Support-Tickets/README.md

 Installation
 ------------

+**Use This Method If You Don't Want To Import Tickets from wpsc Support Tickets (or if you are just brand new to tickets)**

+1. Download the Email-Support-Tickets-master.zip file from the right side of this page.
+2. In your WordPress dashboard, go to “Plugins -> Add New“.
+Click “Upload“.
+Click “Browse” and locate the .zip file which you downloaded.
+3. Click “Install Now“.
+4. Click “Activate Plugin“.
+5. Create a new page which will be your main support ticket page.
+Give it a title like "Support Tickets", or so.
+6. Inside this page, place this shortcode only: `[EmailSupportTickets]`
+7. Visit the **Email Support Tickets -> Settings** page and select that page as the "mainpage" for Email Support Tickets to use.
+8. Optional: set custom options at **Email Support Tickets -> Settings**.

+**Use This Method If You WANT To Import Your Tickets from wpsc Support Tickets**

-1. Download the email-support-tickets.zip file
+1. Download the Email-Support-Tickets-master.zip file from the right side of this page.
-2. Extract the zip file to your hard drive, using a 7-zip or your archiver of choice.
-3. Upload the `/Email-Support-Tickets/` directory to the `/wp-content/plugins/` directory.
-4. Activate the plugin through the 'Plugins' menu in WordPress.
+2. In your WordPress dashboard, go to “Plugins -> Add New“.
+Click “Upload“.
+Click “Browse” and locate the .zip file which you downloaded.
+3. Click “Install Now“.
+4. Click “Activate Plugin“.
-5. **Optional**: if you want to bring in your tickets from "wpsc Support Tickets" plugin, you must run this script now before you receive any new tickets:
+5. To bring in your tickets from "wpsc Support Tickets" plugin, you must run this script now before you receive any new tickets:
 [https://gist.github.com/isabelc/8829632](https://gist.github.com/isabelc/8829632)
-6. Create a new page which will be your main support ticket page.
-Give it a title like "Support Tickets", or so.
-7. Inside this page, place this shortcode only: [EmailSupportTickets]
+  Follow the steps on that link to import your tickets.

+6. Edit your main support ticket page that you were using for wpsc Support Tickets.
+Change the shortcode to: `[EmailSupportTickets]`
-8. Visit the **Email Support Tickets -> Settings** page and select that page as the "mainpage" for Email Support Tickets to use.
+7. Visit the **Email Support Tickets -> Settings** page and select that page as the "mainpage" for Email Support Tickets to use.
-9. Optional: set custom options in **Email Support Tickets -> Settings**.
+8. Set your custom settings at **Email Support Tickets -> Settings**.
+They have changed, so if you don't like the defaults, you will have to set your desired options now.